manuelbirlo/CAL-Tutor/README.md

 The provided holographic models are:
 - Baby incl. mother's abdomen (based on a 3D reconstruction of a phantom that is being used for medical education)<br>
-- Clarius wireless ultrasound probe (https://clarius.com/)
+- Voluson E10 ultrasound probe (GE Healthcare, Chicago, USA)
 - A holographic menu with several options

 The application workflow consists of the following steps: